IIIF/api/source/api/content-state/0.9/index.md

 The following examples demonstrate the use of the existing IIIF Presentation API and W3C Web Annotation Data Model to describe parts of resources.
 Any IIIF resource that can be expressed in the Presentation model can be used in a content state.
 The full form of the Annotation (as if it were available at the URI given in the `id` property) has been used in each case.
 Further examples can be found in the [IIIF Cookbook][annex-cookbook].

-Publishers should strive to provide the simplest JSON-LD representation, and not assume that any client can handle arbitrarily complex content states.
+Publishers _SHOULD_ provide the simplest JSON-LD representation, and not assume that any client can handle arbitrarily complex content states.

 ### 5.1.
 A Region of a Canvas in a Manifest